Partially Identified Rankings from Pairwise Interactions: Model

 We introduce the model using the sports competition setting where \textit{teams} (the objects to be ranked) interact playing \textit{games}.
 This concrete setting aids in the exposition, and we provide examples at the end of the section to illustrate how applications in economics and marketing fit within this framework.

 Let $q \in \mathbb{N}$ represent the number of teams.
 Each team $\ell$ is characterized by a latent merit $\theta_\ell$, where a smaller $\theta_\ell$ indicates a higher merit.
-We allow for ties: there may exist teams $\ell$ and $k$ for which $\theta_\ell = \theta_k$.
+There may be ties: teams $\ell$ and $k$ for which $\theta_\ell = \theta_k$.
 Merits are collected in a vector $\boldsymbol{\theta_0} \in \mathbb{R}^q$.
 The parameter of interest is a weak ordering (a strongly complete and transitive binary relation \citep{roberts1985measurement}) of $\boldsymbol{\theta}_0$, which we refer to as the ranking, formally defined in the next paragraph.
 First, we need to introduce the definition of ranks.

 \begin{definition} {\normalfont (Ranks)} For a vector of latent merits $\boldsymbol{\theta} \in \mathbb{R}^q$, rank of team $\ell \in [q]$ defined as: